EshraqAlmalki/Value/README.md

 an android application that allows users to save thier health active by tracking steps/calories counters.

 # the features:
-- User can Add/Edit/Delete/Read the all information.
+- User can Add/Edit/Delete/Read  all of the information.
 - Steps counter.
 - Calories burned counter.
 - Macros method.